pytest-dev/pytest/CONTRIBUTING.rst

     base-fork: pytest-dev/pytest
     base: master          # if it's a bugfix
-    base: feature         # if it's a feature
+    base: features        # if it's a feature